infiniteopt/InfiniteOpt.jl/docs/jump/README.md

 Please visit our [documentation pages](https://infiniteopt.github.io/InfiniteOpt.jl/stable) to learn more.
-These pages are quite extensive and feature overviews, guides, manuals, tutorials, examples, and more!
+These pages are quite extensive and feature overviews, guides, manuals, tutorials, examples, and more.

 ## Questions
 For additional help please visit and post in our